aws-samples/multi-channel-customer-engagement/deployment-guide/01_AmazonConnect/README.md

 Now you have a phone number for your customers to contact you.

-You are now ready to go to lab 2 : [Deploy CloudFormation](../02_CloudFormation/README.md)
+You are now ready to go to step 2 : [Deploy CloudFormation](./02_CloudFormation/README.md)